swiftlang/swift-org-website/install/linux/_tarball.md

          'E813 C892 820A 6FA1 3755  B268 F167 DF1A CF9C E069'
    ~~~

-   or:
+   Or use this command:

    ~~~ shell
    $ wget -q -O - https://swift.org/keys/{{ all_keys_file }} | \
      gpg --import -
    ~~~

-   Skip this step if you have imported the keys in the past.

-0. Verify the PGP signature.
+0. Verify the PGP signature to ensure the authenticity and integrity of the key or keyring.

-   The `.tar.gz` archives for Linux are signed using GnuPG
+   The `.tar.gz` archives for Linux are signed using GNU Privacy Guard (GPG)
    with one of the keys of the Swift open source project.
-   Everyone is strongly encouraged to verify the signatures
+   We strongly encouraged you to verify the signatures
-   before using the software.
+   before using the software by following these steps:

-   First, refresh the keys to download new key revocation certificates,
+   a: Run the following command to refresh the keys to download new key revocation certificates (if available):
-   if any are available:

    ~~~ shell
    $ gpg --keyserver hkp://keyserver.ubuntu.com --refresh-keys Swift
    ~~~

-   Then, use the signature file to verify that the archive is intact:
+   b: Use the signature file to verify the archive is intact by running this command:

    ~~~ shell
    $ gpg --verify swift-<VERSION>-<PLATFORM>.tar.gz.sig